Rupt/c-explicitly-controlled-testing/README.template.md

 ## Counter-example

+Common C testing tools use such powerful macros that their code does not resemble C.

-Common C testing tools construct domain-specific languages from macros that hide both declarations and control flow.
+They instead define new, domain-specific languages, because their macros hide both declarations and control flow.

 For example, a pastiche of the C testing tools from [Awesome C](https://github.com/oz123/awesome-c#testing)